Khwarazmian Empire: Ala al-Din Muhammad

 After his father Tekish died, Muhammad succeeded him.
-Muhammad led the maximum expansion of the Khwarazmian Empire, extinguishing the Western Kara-Khanid Khanate in 1213, and conquering the western part of the Ghurid Empire in 1215, taking the capital of Ghazni.
-The coins of Muhammad were minted in the Kara-Khanid capitals of Uzgend and Samarkand from 1213.
+Muhammad led the maximum expansion of the Khwarazmian Empire, extinguishing the Western Kara-Khanid Khanate in 1213, and sweeping aside the Ghurids in 1215 whom they vassalized after the assassination of Muhammad Ghuri.
+The coins of Muhammad were minted in the Kara-Khanid capitals of Uzgen and Samarkand from 1213.

 In 1218, a small contingent of Mongols crossed borders in pursuit of an escaped enemy general.
 Upon successfully retrieving him, Genghis Khan made contact with the Shah.
 Genghis was looking to open trade relations, but having heard exaggerated reports of the Mongols, the Shah believed this gesture was only a ploy to invade Khwarazm.

 Genghis sent emissaries to Khwarazm to emphasize his hope for a trade road.
 Muhammad II, in turn, had one of his governors (Inalchuq, his uncle) openly accuse the party of spying, seizing their rich goods and arresting the party.

 Trying to maintain diplomacy, Genghis sent an envoy of three men to the shah, to give him a chance to disclaim all knowledge of the governor's actions and hand him over to the Mongols for punishment.
 The shah executed the envoy (again, some sources claim one man was executed, some claim all three were), and then immediately had the Mongol merchant party (Muslim and Mongol alike) put to death and their goods seized.
-These events led Genghis to retaliate with a force of 100,000 to 150,000 men that crossed the Jaxartes in 1219 and sacked the cities of Samarqand, Bukhara, Otrar and others.
+These events led Genghis to retaliate with a force of 100,000 to 150,000 men that crossed the Jaxartes in 1219 and sacked the cities of Samarqand, Bukhara, Otrar, and others.
 Muhammad's capital city, Gurganj, followed soon after.
 The Shah Muhammad II of Khwarazm fled and died some weeks later on an island in the Caspian Sea.